 In a sense, they operate as many high-tech companies do: by using the “freemium” business model.
 That means their software is free — you can download the app at no cost and use the free tools they provide.

 That’s what the majority of people do… including me.

 It works similarly to many other budgeting apps:

 - You get started by signing up on your smartphone

-- Once you’ve created your account, Personal Capital asks you to sync your current accounts, such as your investments, 401(k), credit cards (as it has a budgeting feature), and checking and savings accounts.
+- Once you’ve created your account, Empower asks you to sync your current accounts, such as your investments, 401(k), credit cards (as it has a budgeting feature), and checking and savings accounts.

-Once your accounts are synced, you’ll have access to all of Personal Capital’s free tools.
-If you’re interested in learning more, read our full Personal Capital review.
+Once your accounts are synced, you’ll have access to all of Empower’s free tools.
+If you’re interested in learning more, read our full Empower review.

 Summary: How Long Will My Money Last?

 Figuring out your monthly income and how long your money will last in retirement is a complex calculation.
 But with the help of freely-available software, it becomes possible to have a realistic look at how your portfolio will fare.